8 Side hustles for HR professionals

 8. Teaching or tutoring

 If you enjoy teaching people or relaying different types of information to people, why not take on tutoring or teaching?
-You can go the traditional way and teach classes at your local university or community college part-time.
+You can go the traditional way and teach classes at your local university or community college on a part-time basis.
 You can also do one-on-one tutoring sessions if you prefer a small class size.

 Meet your personal goals!

-Whether you’re looking for extra income or seeking out opportunities to expand your work experience, there are many side hustles for HR professionals you can seek!
+Whether you’re looking for extra income or seeking out opportunities to expand your work experience, there are many side hustles for HR professionals that you can seek out!
 Make sure to find a job that meets your personal goals and allows you to balance your time.

 Find a side job that fits you!
 Sign up on Airtasker now.